larus-breeze/hw_sensor/pcb/README.md

 - RJ45 CAN does not use "one" single "twisted pair" but two in a standard patch cable.
 - Change CAN1 to CAN2 so that the build in STM CAN-Bootloader can be used for flashing.
 - Move sd-card socket / bluetooth module to bottom side for a smaller size.
+- Move sd-card as far as possible to the pcb edge.
 - Chose a smaler enclosure with mounting points.
 E.g. 1455CF801(74 x 80 x 22.93mm PCB ~ 50 x 80mm)  or 1455CF1201(74 x 120 x 22.93 PCB ~50 x 120mm)  ~16€
 - U.FL Connectors for GNSS and Bluetooth/Wifi on PCB. => ESP32-WROOM-32U on Board?
 External SMA in enclosure.
 - PCB cutout below the bluetooth antenna